Top Customer Complaints About Payment Forms

 Simplifying your payment process also means not using CAPTCHA.
 Verifying that a human is behind each form submission is important, but CAPTCHA is arduous and tedious for users because they have to solve equations, type random letters and numbers, or identify “all the pictures with a mailbox.”

 Instead, use reCAPTCHA, a tool to prevent non-humans from interacting with your page that doesn’t annoy your customers.
 All they have to do is click a box.
-Learn how to set up reCAPTCHA with WP Simple Pay.

-“I don’t understand…”
+8. “I don’t understand…”

 This is a general complaint that applies to a lot of situations.
 Basically, customers aren’t likely to complete the payment process if they have a question about the price of their product, the shipping, or some other variable.
 It’s your job to make them comfortable by answering all of their questions long before check out.

 Now, obviously you can’t anticipate and pre-resolve every possible objection.
-So it’s important to give your customers a way to contact you if they have any issues with your payment form.
+So, it’s important to give your customers a way to contact you if they have any issues with your payment form.
 Place an email address prominently on the page or add a live chat feature to your site.

-“There are too many upsells.”
+9. “There are too many upsells.”

 If you put too many upsell offers in front of your customers, not only do you extend the checkout process (which is detrimental to your conversions), you also make the customer or client concerned that you only see them as a wallet.

-“Which field is wrong?”
+10. “Which field is wrong?”

 Sometimes your customers will input bad information into your payment form.
 For instance, they might submit a credit card number with too few digits, or an expiration date or email address in the incorrect format.

 This kind of thing happens all the time, but it’s not a big deal as long as you tell the customer which field is incorrect.
 If your form only gives a generic “Invalid field” error without directing the customer to the bad field, your customer won’t know what to correct without going through the form again.
-That’s incredibly frustrating and may cause customers to abandon checkout.
+That’s incredibly frustrating and may cause customers to abandon checkout altogether.

-Make sure that whichever technology you use to power your payment forms validates each field, preferably as the customer uses it.
+Ensure that whichever technology you use to power your payment forms validates each field, preferably as the customer uses it.
 This way they’ll know where to correct their mistakes so they only have to submit once.